rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 **One More Thing About the Formula**

 I don't know where else to put this, so I'll put it here.
-Prior to Housekeeper V2024.2, the formula was evaluated using the .NET built-in VBScript engine.
+Prior to Housekeeper V2024.2, the formula was parsed and evaluated using the .NET built-in VBScript engine.
 Oversimplifying a bit, that is no longer supported on 64-bit operating systems.

 The program now uses PowerShell to do the evaluation.
 The communication code is built into .NET, but PowerShell itself has to be installed separately.
 On recent versions of Windows (maybe back to Win7, not sure) PowerShell comes bundled with the OS, so it shouldn't be an issue.

+If there is an issue, like PowerShell isn't installed, you won't get an error message.
+Instead, you'll get no files matching your property search.
+If you know that's wrong, please mention it on the [<ins>**Solid Edge Forum**</ins>](https://community.sw.siemens.com/s/topic/0TO4O000000MihiWAC/solid-edge).
+There may be other more .NET-native ways of evaluating the formula.

 **Dates and Numbers**